Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Main Results

+The main results of this segment are organized as follows: we first present Theorem~\ref{thm:equal_adv} which highlights the long-term behavior of the system in an average sense using fixed points.
+Although the groups achieve parity in the long term, in the short term, the system is found to behave differently --- in particular, randomness can cause the groups to spontaneously separate (Figure~\ref{fig:separation_N}) before the dynamics inevitably force a return to parity (Theorem~\ref{thm:time_parity}).
+We also characterize how the degree of separation achieved and the time to achieve parity vary depending on the key system parameters.

-\end{itemize} We now present our main results of this segment. \begin{thm} Under the \textbf{Equal Advantage} model, the system has a unique fixed point $(x_A, x_B)$ which occurs in the under-subscribed regime (i.e., $x_A + x_B < 2\alpha$) and can always be reached from any starting point $(x, y) \in [0,1]^2$.
-Further, at the fixed point, we have $x_A = x_B = \alpha p$ implying that both groups achieve parity. \end{thm} \begin{proofsketch} The proof follows the following steps: i) first, we show that under the Equal Advantage (EA) model, the system has exactly one fixed point $(x_A, x_B)$ in the under-subscribed regime with $x_A = x_B =\alpha p$; ii) Subsequently, we show that for any starting point $(X_A(0), X_B(0))$ $\in [0,1]^2$, the system will always reach the above fixed point.
-This immediately implies that the unique fixed point found in step i) must also be the unique fixed point of the system.
-For a detailed proof, please see Appendix~\ref{app:theory}. \end{proofsketch}
+\begin{thm} Under the \textbf{Equal Advantage} model, the system has a unique fixed point $(x_A, x_B)$ which occurs in the under-subscribed regime (i.e., $x_A + x_B < 2\alpha$) and can always be reached from any starting point $(x, y) \in [0,1]^2$.
+Further, at the fixed point, we have $x_A = x_B = \alpha p$ implying that both groups achieve parity. \end{thm}

+For a detailed proof of the above result, please see Appendix~\ref{app:theory}.
 Theorem \ref{thm:equal_adv} shows that under the Equal Advantage model, there is no disparate impact on either group in the long-term and both groups eventually reach parity.
 We demonstrate examples of this kind of behavior in Figure~\ref{fig:ea_parity} for different starting points of the system (both over-subscribed and under-subscribed regimes).
 This looks promising from a fairness perspective; but what happens in the short-term when there is stochasticity?
-We study this question in the next segment, showing that \textit{stochasticity can actually cause the system to behave differently on shorter time-scales}.
+We study this question in the next segment, showing that \textit{stochasticity can actually cause the system to behave differently on shorter time-scales}. \\

 \textbf{Separation.} Although Theorem~\ref{thm:equal_adv} shows that the system must reach parity on average in the long-run, it will not remain at parity throughout.
 Rather, stochasticity can sometimes drive the system to separate to some degree and then return to parity, before separating again.
 We measure separation between the groups at time $t$ as the absolute gap in the fraction of high-type individuals between the groups given by $|\Delta(t)| = |X_A(t) - X_B(t)|$.